NuevoFoundation/workshops/content/english/Kusto-KC7/activity-4.md

 {{< alert theme="success" >}}
 🤔 **Consider the following questions related to this tip to help you think through the hunt:**

+{{% showanswer Questions 1%}}
-*1. Which users in our organization were sent emails containing the domain immune.tech?*
+*Question 1.
+Which users in our organization were sent emails containing the domain immune.tech?*

-*2. Did we block any of the emails containing that domain?
+*Question 2.
+Did we block any of the emails containing that domain?
 Who actually received one of these emails? (hint: the “accepted” field in the Email table tells you whether or not the email was blocked.
 Blocked emails will show as false).*

-*3. What other domains shared the same IPs as immune.tech?
+*Question 3.
+What other domains shared the same IPs as immune.tech?
 Can you find the full list of domains associated with this actor based on PassiveDns data? (hint: you can use the in operator to check for multiple values in a field.
 E.g. where field in (“x”, “y”, “z”)*

-*4. What email addresses did the hackers use to send these domains?*
+*Question 4.
+What email addresses did the hackers use to send these domains?*

-*5. Did users click on any of the links in the phishing emails?*
+*Question 5.
+Did users click on any of the links in the phishing emails?*

-*6. Did any user have their credentials stolen?
-How do you know?*
+*Question 6.
+Did any user have their credentials stolen?
+How do you know?*{{ %/ showanswer %}}

 🤫 **Hint**: In order to have their credentials stolen, a user would need to browse to the credential harvesting site and enter their username and password.
 After this, the actor might try to login to the user’s account using the stolen credentials.
 You can find details about login activity in the **AuthenticationEvents** table.

-*7. Did any user have contents exfiltrated (stolen) from their mailbox?
+*Question 7.
+Did any user have contents exfiltrated (stolen) from their mailbox?
 How do you know?
-What risk is posed to the company by this content being stolen?*{{< /alert >}}
+What risk is posed to the company by this content being stolen?*

+{{% showanswer Question 1%}}	*Which users in our organization were sent emails containing the domain immune.tech?* {{ %/ showanswer %}}{{< /alert >}}